DerekPascarella/SakuraWarsColumns2-EnglishPatchDreamcast/README.md

 |      roles of the translation patch team.
 |   -> Even though its half-width and not variable-width, the Latin character font
 |      sheet has been cleaned up for better aesthetics, including the addition of
-|      the accented "è" used when Iris calls Ogami "Mon Frère."
+|      the accented "è" used when Iris calls Ogami "Mon Frère," and the accented
+|      "ó" used when Kayama says "Adiós."
 |   -> The trailer FMV shown in attract mode has been subtitled in English.
 |
 | As is plain to see, this was quite an extensive undertaking.
 It's also highly